 • Parties will have the opportunity to call witnesses (co-workers, doctors, medical specialists, etc) and make further submissions.

-• Once the Hearing has concluded, the Magistrate will provide a decision on the matter presented before them.
+• Once the Hearing has concluded, the Magistrate will decide on the matter presented before them.

 Following a Hearing

 A decision made in the Magistrates Court is binding on all parties.
-An appeal of a Magistrates Court decision can only be made in circumstances where the Magistrate made a legal error in reaching their judgment.
-Should an appeal be sought, there is a strict 30-day time limit to file such with the Supreme Court of Victoria.
+An appeal of a Magistrates Court decision can only be made when the Magistrate made a legal error in reaching their judgment.
+Should an appeal be sought, a strict 30-day time limit exists to file such with the Supreme Court of Victoria.

 In bringing a matter to the Magistrates Court, it is important to understand the associated risks and consequences.
 Court proceedings are a costly exercise and should not be entered into lightly.
-It is important an injured worker understands the effect of bringing such an action and any risks/consequences an action may have to exist workers’ compensation entitlements.
-We recommend speaking with your lawyer prior to issuing proceedings in the Magistrates Court.
+An injured worker must understand the effect of bringing such an action and any risks/consequences an action may have to workers’ compensation entitlements.
+We recommend speaking with your lawyer before issuing Magistrates Court proceedings.